mcortez1497/cortezbowl/src/posts/2015-09-24-Game-of-the-Week-3.md

 layout: post.html
 collection: posts
 ---
-For Week 3, we'll be looking at our **Game of the Week**, which is a battle between between last week's top scorer and one of the league's few remaining unbeatens.
+For Week 3, we'll be looking at our **Game of the Week**, which is a battle between last week's top scorer and one of the league's few remaining unbeatens.
 We'll check out the analytics from [FantasyPros](http://www.fantasypros.com) to breakdown the matchup and predict who comes out on top!
 Without further ado...

 <div class="center">
   <h3>(1-1) Cortez the Killers v.
 (2-0) Austin Killer Kitties</h3>